SQL - Selecting master records based on criteria in child records

 AND EXISTS (SELECT * FROM film_actor WHERE film_id = f.film_id AND actor_id = 43);

 I won't try to explain what's going on here.
-Instead, please find some pointers and resources worth checking out below.
+Instead, please find some pointers and resources below.

 Theoretical underpinnings

-If you'd like to dig deeper, database professionals call this operation relational division.
-The above solution is just one out of many ways to accomplish the same thing.
-To get an overview, database guru Erwin Brandstetter has summarized a lot of them, including performance measurements, in this superb StackOverflow answer.
+If you'd like to dig deeper, this operation is called relational division.
+The above solution is just one out of many ways to accomplish it.
+To get an overview, database guru Erwin Brandstetter has summarized a lot of them (including performance measurements) in this superb StackOverflow answer.

 Links